lucyybrown/lucyybrown.github.io/_pages/cv.md

   * University of Dundee, School of Science and Engineering
   * Aided in the running of workshops/tutorials for multiple level 1 and 2 maths modules
   * Ran Maths Café one day a week where undergraduate students from any discipline could come with maths-related questions
-  * Typed lecture notes for a module, ensuring key deadlines throughout the semester were met
+  * Typed lecture notes, ensuring key deadlines throughout the semester were met

 Publications
 ======